Deal alert! Northwest, our favorite company, is forming

 - Three Teachers Consulting, LLC vs. 3 Teachers Consulting, LLC

-Searching the Connecticut Business Inquiry (Concord)
+Searching the Connecticut Business Inquiry

 To make sure your LLC name is distinguishable and available for use, you’ll need to search it in the Connecticut Business Entity Database.

-1. Go to the Search a Business page:
+1. Go to the Business Records Search.